-As you write your first draft, refer again to the Testimony Format options that is most like your own story.
+As you write your first draft, refer again to the sample testimony that is most like your own story.
 Note how the person began the testimony and how he or she made the transitions between the main points.
 In addition, follow these guidelines: